Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Some participants are Rod’s students, both in-person or online, while others are newcomers eager to learn.
 The retreat welcomes both painters and non-painters, with special outings for those not attending the classes.
 Here are some of the participants I got to know:

-- Tim and Carol, from North Carolina, are seasoned travelers.
+• Tim and Carol, from North Carolina, are seasoned travelers.
 While Tim paints, Carol joins the non-painting excursions.

-- Rohit, from New Delhi, is one of Rod’s online students and has come for his first in-person workshop.
+• Rohit, from New Delhi, is one of Rod’s online students and has come for his first in-person workshop.

-- Marie is on her fifth Italiana Tours retreat, having attended in both Le Marche and Puglia.
+• Marie is on her fifth Italiana Tours retreat, having attended in both Le Marche and Puglia.

-- Charles, a fellow novelist, is attending his fifth retreat as well, though it’s his first time painting.
+• Charles, a fellow novelist, is attending his fifth retreat as well, though it’s his first time painting.

-- Beeb from Australia is attending the retreat after spending five months in Europe, during which she walked the 900-kilometer Camino di Santiago.
+• Beeb, from Australia, is attending the retreat after spending five months in Europe, during which she walked the 900-kilometer Camino di Santiago.

-- Hans from Belgium is attending for the first time, hoping to develop his painting skills as he moves into retirement.
+• Hans, from Belgium, is attending for the first time, hoping to develop his painting skills as he moves into retirement.

-Several more of the participants tell me they’ve come because they know Rod’s work The group bonds quickly over shared meals, travel stories, and artistic discoveries.
+Several more of the participants tell me they’ve come because they know Rod’s work.
+The group bonds quickly over shared meals, travel stories, and artistic discoveries.

 Plein Air Sketching

 In the afternoon, I attempt my first plein air sketch.
-Nervous at first, I watch as Rod demonstrates, sketching the six “big shapes” of a building at Il Parco Ducale with confident pen strokes, and then filling details.
+Nervous at first, I watch as Rod demonstrates, sketching the six “big shapes” of a building at Il Parco Ducale with confident pen strokes, and then filling in details.

 When it’s my turn, my first drawing of the ducal palace flops.
 But with Rod’s good-humored encouragement, I try again, this time choosing a simpler subject.

-To my surprise—I love it.
+To my surprise, I love it.
 The act of sketching outdoors, surrounded by such a timeless landscape, rekindles my long-lost interest in drawing.
 After just one day, I feel inspired to keep sketching (and maybe even start painting again).

 Looking Ahead: Upcoming Italiana Tours

-Piero and his team host around ten workshops a year, divided between Le Marche, Puglia, and Sicily.
+Piero and his team host approximately ten workshops a year, divided between Le Marche, Puglia, and Sicily.
 The retreats fill quickly, so if you’re looking for an artsy traveler’s dream week of creativity, food, and exploration, check out the Italiana Tours website.

 What a delightful time we had together while we explored and ate shared gelato .. so happy we met.
 I will be reading your novels.
 I must show you my 4 paintings I will be releasing when I get home…